-HSCAP Plus 1 Trial Allotment result to be declared today at hscap.kerala.gov.in
+HSCAP Plus 1 Trial Allotment result declared at hscap.kerala.gov.in

 - Visit the HSCAP official website.

-- Click on the link for first allotment once it gets activated.
+- Click on the log-in button

 - Enter the log-in credentials and submit.